wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-OpenSource-Reference.md

 * [react-i18next #Project#](https://github.com/i18next/react-i18next): Internationalization for react done right.
 Using the i18next i18n ecosystem.

+- [react-content-loader #Project#](https://github.com/danilowoz/react-content-loader): React component that uses SVG to create a collection of loaders which simulates the structure of the content that will be loaded, similar to Facebook cards loaders.

 # Pattern Library: 模式库

 * [Material-UI](http://www.material-ui.com/#/): A Set of React Components that Implement Google's Material Design.